mdmrk/site/src/content/blog/gentoo-installation.md

 ---
 title: "minimal gentoo installation"
-description: "installing gentoo on my system"
+description: "installing gentoo on my machine. intel + nvidia"
 pubDate: "04/07/2025"
+updatedDate: "04/10/2025"
 ---

 in this short guide I'll try to explain my process of installing **gentoo** in a minimal way.
 Then I'll install **wayland** and **sway** as wm.